prebid/prebid-js-plugin-brightcove/README.md

         $ gulp test

 This will run the tests.
 To keep the Karma test browser open, you need to modify `karma.conf.js` to set `singleRun` to `false`.
-If you test with the `bc_prebid_vast.js` file, you will also have sourcemaps available when using your browser's developer tools.

 - To access the Karma debug page, go to `http://localhost:9876/debug.html`.
 - For test results, see the console.